-There are a bunch of great flea-markets across Tokyo.
+There’s a bunch of great flea-markets across Tokyo.
 Here are some we are aware of but do drop us a line if you know of others.
 The schedule for these things is relatively fixed and there are details for some below.
 But, for exact details you should do one of the following:

-- Check a copy of the listings section in Metropolis, the free English language magazine available in a lot of spots all over Tokyo.
+Check a copy of the listings section in Metropolis, the free English language magazine available in a lot of spots all over Tokyo.
 A list of where you can find a copy is here.